The dental hygiene landscape has changed dramatically during the past few decades. More people have access to oral healthcare today than ever before.

 The outer and inner surfaces of upper teeth, then lower teeth

 Tongue to keep your breath fresh

 Once you have brushed for two minutes, do not forget to floss!
-Remember to change your toothbrush (or toothbrush head) every three months as recommended by dental professionals.
+Remember to change your toothbrush (or toothbrush head) every few months and immediately after recovering from a cold.
 Whichever toothbrush you prefer, make sure you schedule professional cleanings with your dental professional at least once a year.